 How This Dip Came Together

 The recipe began with experimenting to make a smoother dip that didn’t feel too heavy.
-By adjusting the cheese blend and adding a small amount of sour cream, the flavors balance beautifully while keeping the texture soft and scoopable.
+By adjusting the cheese blend and adding the ‘secret’ is a small amount of sour cream, which softens the cheese blend and keeps the dip extra scoopable.

 - Extra Creamy Base That Melts Smoothly